haphan/cka-tips/README.md

   3. (Don't) Kubernetes the hard way from Kelsey Hightower
      - Too informative for the purpose of passing the exam.
 Good if you want to understand how to manually bootstrap control plane and workers.
-     - Not very relevant to the exam since handbook askes to use kubeadm
+     - Not very relevant to the exam since the handbook asks to use kubeadm

 ### Reading list to fill the gap and Exam readiness points: